jlayog/Notes_Advice/settingup_VM/README.md

 - [Oracle VM VirtualBox](https://www.virtualbox.org/wiki/Downloads)
     - Personally, this is what I was taught with, so it is what we will be using.
     - **NOTE:** Make sure that you have Hyper-V disabled, otherwise the VM will not load upon boot.
+Not always the case, but it happens.
 - [Ubuntu Server 18.04 LTS](https://ubuntu.com/#download)
     - LTS due to some incompatibility and some bugs in the latest version.